Ref NoLDGSL/614/3/211/5

 Administrative HistoryCollected/drawn as part of the research for Louis Agassiz's 'Recherches sur les Poissons Fossiles' (1833-1843/1844).

+Miss Robertson was the sister of Reverend Duncan Robertson.
 The Robertsons ran a private boarding school for boys and were friends with Fellow John Grant Malcolmson.
-They were inspired by him to form their own fossil collection (now lost) from the local Findhorn beds
+They were inspired by him to form their own fossil collection (now lost) from the local Findhorn beds.

 Access ConditionsAccess is by appointment only.
 Please contact the Archivist for further information.